Learner driver ‘platform’ MiDrive loses CEO after raising further £2M

 I have no reason to doubt that Taylor — who in January made Forbe’s 30 Under 30 In Technology for Europe list — resigned from miDrive under his own volition.
 However, the timing of his departure does feel quite haphazard.

-He officially stepped down as a company Director on 6th of January 2017, according to a regulatory filing, and as CEO on 7th of January, according to Ismail — just two days after Taylor emailed me pitching miDrive’s Series A1 funding news.
+He officially stepped down as a company Director on 6th of January 2017, according to a regulatory filing, and as CEO on 7th of January, according to Ismail — just two days after Taylor emailed me pitching miDrive’s Series A2 funding news.

 After answering my initial questions regarding the fund raise, I was met with Taylor’s Out of Office email reply until the 7th of February when I contacted Ismail instead, who informed me that he had taken over as CEO.